2020–21 UEFA Women's Champions League: Teams

 In early April 2020, UEFA announced that due to the COVID-19 pandemic in Europe, the deadline for entering the tournament had been postponed until further notice.
 On 17 June 2020, UEFA announced that associations had to enter their teams by 10 August 2020.
-The 2020–21 season was the first where teams had to obtain a UEFA club license to participate in the UEFA Women's Champions League.
+The 2020–21 season was the first where teams had to obtain a UEFA club licence to participate in the UEFA Women's Champions League.

 A total of 62 teams from 50 of the 55 UEFA member associations participated in the 2020–21 UEFA Women's Champions League.

 The labels in the parentheses show how each team qualified for the place of its starting round: